-Here are some of ways to keep your teeth healthy –
+Here are some the ways to keep your teeth healthy –

 Maintain regular oral hygiene